torakiki/sejda/CONTRIBUTING.md

 ----------
  - we need you to sign [our CLA].
  - Before starting to write large amounts of code talk to us.
 Open an issue or send us an email, we can discuss together how to proceed.
  - We are very strict with the code style.
-Code format and templates for the Eclipse IDE are included in the sejda-parent module as well as the checkstyle plugin configuration, use them.
+Code format and templates for the Eclipse IDE are included in the sejda-docs module as well as the checkstyle plugin configuration, use them.
  - Include unit tests to cover your feature or bugfix.

  [our CLA]: https://github.com/torakiki/sejda-CLAs